 Wright Medical Technology’s CONSERVE line of metal hip implants and its Profemur Z Stem have led to a number of lawsuits after patients experienced complications.
+In June 2015, a California jury awarded the plaintiff $4.5 million in the first Wright hip trial.

 Every year, hundreds of thousands of people across the U.S. receive hip replacement devices based on promises of improved mobility and quality of life.
 But some of these devices, including several implants manufactured by Wright Medical Technology Inc., have been linked to quite the opposite.
 Many Wright hip implant recipients have come forward, alleging that the devices have caused debilitating injuries and substantial pain and suffering.